lizzypine/lizzypine/README.md

 • 😄 Pronouns: she/her

 • ⚡ Fun fact: I was a contestant on Wheel of Fortune.
-I made it to the bonus round and won a trip to the Canadian Rockies!
+I made it to the bonus round and won a trip to the Canadian Rockies.